dragonflypl/web-wiki/java-spring.md

 - mvn clean - clean target
 - mvn compile - produces ```target``` directory.
 Additionaly it copies resources like property files.
 - mvn package - runs compile/tests and produces jar file
-- mvn install - it runs package command and then install artifact in local repository
+- mvn install - it runs package command and then install artifact in local repository.
+Local repo is by default in users .m2/repository folder
 - mvn deploy - runs install goal and deploys it into corporate repository (it is not used to deploy to app server!)

 Test code is put under ```src/test/java```.